-There’s 2 basic terms we need to understand here: feeding, and fasting.
-You’re in a feeding state when you are eating your food (naturally), and you are in a fasting state when you are between your meals.
+There are 2 basic terms we need to understand here first: feeding and fasting.
+Your body is in a feeding state when you are eating your food, and you are in a fasting state when you are between your meals.

 There are a few approaches when it comes to intermittent fasting.

 - Skipped meals.
 This is when you skip over a meal to induce extra time of fasting.
 Usually people choose breakfast, but others prefer to skip lunch.

 - Eating windows.
 Usually this condenses your entire macronutrient intake between a 4 and 7 hour window.
 The rest of the time you are in a fasting state.

 - 24-48 hour cleanse.
 This is where you go into extended fasting periods, and do not eat for 1-2 days.

 I don’t recommend that you go straight for a 1-2 day fast, but begin by restricting yourself to certain eating windows.
 Typically people restrict themselves to the hours of 5pm – 11pm.
 People often refer to their fasting windows by numbers: 19/5 or 21/3, for example, means 19 hours of fasting and 5 hours eating or 21 hours fasting and 3 hours eating, respectively.